truongd8593/mfix/USER_GUIDE.md

 ### New
 Create a new project file from a template file.
-The list of templates can be filtered by selecting one or more of the following model model types:
+The list of templates can be filtered by selecting one or more of the following model types:

 | Icon                                      | Description                            |
 |-------------------------------------------|----------------------------------------|